ehrnst/System-Center-Operations-Manager-API/README.md

 # System Center Operations Manager Web API

-Bringing SCOM in to the 21. century with a basic Web API
+Bringing SCOM in to the 21. century with a basic Web API (v0.1 Community Alpha)

 ### API endpoints included